 An excellent example of direct competitors is Burger King and McDonald’s business rivalry.
 Both of these companies –

-- Use same channels of distribution (retail chains, takeaway, and home delivery)
+- Use the same channels of distribution (retail chains, takeaway, and home delivery),

 Indirect competitors are vendors that sell products or services that are not necessarily the same but satisfy the same consumer need.

 An example of indirect competitors would be McDonald’s and Pizza Hut.